Farahnaz Bahrami: Career

 Bahrami was head of the settlement and inclusion office at the municipal council in Hamar from 2005 to 2010 and regional director of the Directorate of Integration and Diversity (IMDi) from 2010 to 2014.
 She worked at the Norwegian Embassy in Ankara from 2014 to 2018.
 She has been a specialist director at the IMDi since 2018.
 In August 2013 she was arrested and held in custody for two days in relation to witness tampering.
 The case was later dropped by the police due to insufficient evidence.

 Bahrami joined the Labour Party in 2006 and is a member of the municipal council in Hamar.
 She was a deputy member (Vararepresentant) of the Storting from 2009 to 2017 and was a substitute for Anette Trettebergstuen in the Storting for a month in 2009.
 She was the Labour Party's fourth placed candidate in Hedmark at the 2025 parliamentary election but the party won only three seats in the constituency.
 She became the party's first deputy representative in the constituency.
-She entered the Storting on 1 October 2025 as a deputy member of the Storting for Minister of Agriculture and Food Nils Kristen Sandtrøen.
+She entered the Storting on 1 October 2025 as a permanent substitute for Minister of Agriculture and Food Nils Kristen Sandtrøen.